wallix/awless/README.md

 # Why awless

-`awless` has been created with the idea to run frequent actions easily by using simple commands, smart defaults, security best practices and runnable/scriptable templates for resource creations (see [`awless` templates](https://github.com/wallix/awless/wiki/Templates)).
+`awless` has been created with the idea to:

+- run frequent actions easily by using simple commands
-There is no need to edit manually any line of JSON, deal with policies, etc.
+- explore easily your infrastructure and cloud resources inter relations via CLI
+- ensure smart defaults & security best practices
+- manage resources through robust runnable & scriptable templates (see [`awless` templates](https://github.com/wallix/awless/wiki/Templates))

 `awless` brings a new approach to manage virtualized infrastructures through CLI.

 # Overview